-Houston has a violent crime rate of 1,026 incidents for every 100,000 people and a murder rate of 11.8 per 100,000, more than double the comparable national average.
-Additionally, a study conducted by researchers at UT Health Science Center at Houston and partners in California and Alabama reported that about 20% of fifth graders in the Houston Independent School District experienced at least one violent injury.
+Houston has a violent crime rate of 1,026 incidents for every 100,000 people and a murder rate of 11.8 per 100,000, more than double the comparable national average3.
+Additionally, researchers at UT Health Science Center Houston and reported that nearly 20% of fifth graders in the Houston Independent School District have experienced at least one violent injury.
 Specifically, 12.5% of fifth graders reported having sustained a violent injury due to firearms, 8.4% due to knife injuries, and 3.6% due to fights.
 Further, violent injuries increased over time, with 49% of 10th graders saying they sustained a violent injury over the past 12 months4.